WangJiaJun515/2022Spring_Finals/README.md

 this visual shows the relation between CO and population changes in 50 states, the line of CO is fulctuated but its total trend is downward.
 ![image](https://github.com/WangJiaJun515/2022Spring_Finals/blob/main/image/population(other3).jpeg)
 this shows other three relation with population and the same x-axis. there is no clear relation.

+Conculsion: The state with high population has relatively high carbon monoxide AQI.

+ 5. There is a relation between state GDP and air quality.

+ The dataset of GDP including 1997-2020's GDP of each state, so we have two comparison of this experiment.

+ 1. Choosing one year and comparing all state’s GDP and Air Quality Index(AQI)(By Year)
+ 2. Choosing one state and comparing GDP’s growing  and AQI changes over 20 years.(By State)

+ Result(By Year):